-The Pensacola & Perdido Bays Estuary Program is pleased to announce the release of the 2024-2025 Community Grant Program funding opportunity.
+The Pensacola & Perdido Bays Estuary Program (PPBEP) is pleased to announce the release of the 2025-2026 Community Grant Program funding opportunity.
 This program will fund action projects that serve to restore, preserve, connect, inform, and educate.

-The Pensacola & Perdido Bays Estuary Program (PPBEP) is a stakeholder-driven, science-based organized charged with restoring and preserving the Pensacola and Perdido Bay Systems, and their associated watersheds.
+The PPBEP is a stakeholder-driven, science-based organization charged with restoring and preserving the Pensacola and Perdido Bay Systems and their associated watersheds.
 PPBEP is guided by a Comprehensive Conservation and Management Plan (CCMP), which serves as a blueprint for the restoration and preservation of the area and waterways.
 Through these actions, PPBEP's vision is to create a healthy and sustainable environment, economy, and community.
 The funding opportunity includes seven eligible project categories that align with the Estuary Program's CCMP.

 The Community Grant Program is made possible through the support of the Florida Legislature.
-The Estuary Program offers our deepest appreciation to Representative Andrade and Senator Broxson for sponsoring the Estuary Program's funding request.
+The Estuary Program offers our deepest appreciation to Representative Andrade for sponsoring our legislative appropriation.